 What will it cost for our nonprofit to comply with charitable registration requirements?

 Each state registration fee varies, from free to those with sliding scales based on amount of funds raised.
-Retaining the services of a professional, such as Capstone Charity Resources, LLC, to track due dates, gather the required information unique to each state, coordinate the numerous required signatures and file the annual reports, will result in an additional fee based on the number of states where registration is required.
+Retaining the services of our professional staff to track due dates, gather the required information unique to each state, coordinate the numerous required signatures and file the annual reports, will result in an additional fee based on the number of states where registration is required.
 Through a free assessment, Capstone Charity Resources can estimate the cost of initial registrations and annual renewals.

-What happens if we don’t submit the charitable registration filing?
+What are the penalties if our nonprofit doesn’t submit the charitable registration filing?

 - Penalties against the non-registering charity.
 Daily fines up to maximums of $50,000 may be assessed.